Kevin Aviance: Career

 Aviance was raised in Richmond, Virginia, in a close-knit family of eight siblings.
 His father provided for them as a landscape contractor.
 From an early age, Aviance dedicated himself to the study of music and theatre, his first experience in drag was in the seventh grade.
 His early influences were "punk, Boy George, Devo, and Grace Jones".
 He moved to Washington D.C. where he worked as a hairdresser and did drag performances.
 He developed a bad crack habit but with help of the House of Aviance he was able to overcome it, after his initiation in the house he took the name Kevin Aviance.
-He later moved to New York City and made a name for himself as a dancer/performer at Sound Factory, a club mainly for queer Latinos and blacks.
+He later moved to New York City and made a name for himself as a dancer/performer at Sound Factory, a club mainly for queer Latinos and Blacks.
 Major DJs and club promoters saw him performing and started hiring him, he became one of a handful of drag performers in NYC able to support themselves solely on performances.
 His career as a performance artist and club personality began in Washington, DC, continued in Miami, and eventually landed him in New York City.
 The House of Aviance was founded in 1989 (in Washington, DC) by Mother Juan Aviance.
 Kevin is regarded as Mother Juan and the House's "oldest daughter".
 In 1993, Aviance, who was living in Florida at the time, was asked to move to New York City by Mother Juan.
 He accepted his House Mother's request and shortly after landed a cameo role in Madonna's 1994 Secret video.
 In July 1999, Aviance performed as part of Billboard's sixth annual Dance Music Summit.

 Aviance has appeared in several films, including Flawless starring Robert De Niro and the independent film Punks.
 Besides his feature-film work he has made guest appearances on such shows as The Tyra Banks Show, and America's Next Top Model, also hosted by Tyra Banks, and worked with artists like Janet Jackson and Whitney Houston.
+In 2015, Canadian filmmaker Raymond Helkio produced the documentary "WERK.
+FIERCE.
+OVAH.
+Aviance!" which premiered at the 2018 NYC East Village Queer Film Festival.

 His songs Din Da Da, Rhythm Is My Bitch, Alive, Give It Up and Strut, have all reached Number 1 of the Billboard dance chart.
 The only one of his singles not to peak at Number 1 to date is Dance for Love.
 Aviance's most successful dance radio hit to date is Give It Up released in 2004.
 His second album, Entity is a more consistent effort than his first.